tomahawk-player/tomahawk-android/README.md

 - tomahawk-android depends on the several 3rd party libraries.
 You can look up a list of those in ./build.gradle under dependencies{...}
 - Make sure you setup the support libraries correctly (http://developer.android.com/tools/support-library/setup.html)
 - Add all dependencies to your tomahawk-android project
-- Since libspotify is only available as a c-library, we have to use the NDK in order to connect the native c/c++ stuff with our Java/Android code:
-    - Run the ndk-build script inside the tomahawk-android project folder before every new build The desired outcome shows these two lines in its console output:
-      - Install        : libspotify.so => libs/armeabi/libspotify.so
-      - Install        : libspotifywrapper.so => libs/armeabi/libspotifywrapper.so
 - tomahawk-android should now compile successfully.

 If you have any further problems, feel free to join the #tomahawk.mobile irc channel on irc.freenode.org